OpenBfS/UncertRadio/docs/content.rst

 **switching variables**, to which **only the two values 0 and 1 can be attributed**.
 Such a variable allows to **activate another variable b** with **b^1** or **to deactivate it by b^0**.
-In UncertRadio, these variables can be declared by attaching the string “\_Trigger“ to the symbol name.
-They are, therefore, also called “\ **trigger variables“**.
+In UncertRadio, these variables can be declared by attaching the string "Trigger" to the symbol name.
+They are, therefore, also called **"trigger variables"**.

-Examples are: “min_Trigger“, “kilo_Trigger“; with “60^min_Trigger“ or
+Examples are: "min_Trigger", "kilo_Trigger"; with "60^min_Trigger" or
-with “1000^kilo_Trigger“ scaling factors of 60 (for minutes) or 1000 can be switched; see chapter 2.2.7.
-If a switching variable is to be used for count rate variables, it must contain the part “\_Trigger“ attached to e.g. „min“; then they can be identified by the program which in turn helps to prevent them from disturbing the process of finding such count rates which directly contribute to the net count rate (see chapter 2.3).
+with "1000^kilo_Trigger" scaling factors of 60 (for minutes) or 1000 can be switched; see chapter 2.2.7.

+If a switching variable is to be used for count rate variables, it must contain the part "Trigger" attached to e.g. "min"; then they can be identified by the program which in turn helps to prevent them from disturbing the process of finding such count rates which directly contribute to the net count rate (see chapter 2.3).